Delta Dental uses Maximum Plan Allowance (MPA) to determine the allowable amount for services and procedures.

 Grace periods and claims pending procedures for members not receiving APTC are different.
 Members should consult their handbooks for more information.

-If premiums are not paid for the first month of coverage or within the applicable grace period, members will be retroactively terminated, effective on the last month that the premium was paid.
+If premiums are not paid for the first month of coverage or within the applicable grace period, member coverage will be retroactively terminated effective as of the last month that the premium was paid.
 Claims will be denied for any months in which members do not have active coverage.
-Members receive a bill and a delinquency notice in an effort to keep premiums paid on time, maintain coverage and avoid a lapse of benefits.

 Delta Dental does not require prior authorization on dental services.
 Members may request a predetermination of benefits to get an estimate of what the dental plan would pay.